Tes3103/Pi-Maths-Game/README.md

 * Most ideas and inspiration for my website was taken from the Love Math project.
 ## Acknowledgmets
 1. My mentor Mr. Rohit Sharma thank you for all the guidance and support
-2. For all slack contributers
+2. For all slack community contributers